f5devcentral/f5-aci-labs/docs/pure_ansible/ansible_tower_walkthrough.rst

 - There are templates defined using Jinga2 templating.
 For information on jinga2 refer to: https://jinja.palletsprojects.com/en/2.10.x/

-  - Take a look at one example of the jinja2 we are going to be using - https://github.com/payalsin/f5_aci_dCloud_ansible/blob/master/ldev.j2
+  - Take a look at one example of the jinja2 we are going to be using. `Click here <https://github.com/f5devcentral/f5-aci-labs/blob/prod/docs/pure_ansible/ansible_playbooks/ldev.j2>'_

   - There is one jinja2 template for each object that is to be created in the APIC